cetic/tsquared/README.md

 #### <a name="conditions">Can I apply T-Squared to any kind of process?
 What are the conditions on parameters to use T-Squared?</a>

+The basic assumption is that all variables should be normally distributed.
+However, the algorithm is tolerant to some extent if the distributions are not perfectly normal.

 #### <a name="cleaning">Should I clean dataset before training?
 Is there a procedure to clean the data?</a>

 Yes, the cleaner the better